 If someone tells you your 3-year-old dog is “21 in human years,” they’re using a rule of thumb that was never really accurate to begin with.
-The real picture is more interesting — and more useful.
+The real picture is more interesting — and more useful for how you care for your dog.

 Where the 7x Rule Came From

 The multiply-by-7 formula has been floating around for decades.
 The logic was simple: dogs live roughly 10–15 years, humans live roughly 70–80, so divide and you get about 7.
-But that’s an average applied uniformly, which doesn’t reflect how dogs actually develop over their lives.
+But that’s an average applied uniformly across the entire lifespan, which doesn’t reflect how dogs actually develop over time.
+It also ignores one of the most important variables: breed size.

 How Dogs Really Age